Rosstin/UNDERDREAM/XR-Interaction-Toolkit-Examples-main/README.md

  D. Bar knows her new index based on X
  G. Bar's index is represented by graph index, not Unity X Pos

-EXTRA
- 1. display mean/median/mode
- 2. You can change the values of the bars and see the changes reflected